First to all of you who are not following my Be-Stylish category, I wish you a pleasant and sparkling new year!

 The weather in Hong Kong varies a lot during the year and includes dry and monsoon periods.

 June, July and August are the periods with the highest average of raining days and are also the warmest months of the year.
 All three of them are not the most pleasant time to travel to Hong Kong.
 I have been there during August and I had one day 40 degrees with the worst humidity I ever experiences and the next day monsoon rain as I have never seen it before.
 So be sure to bring your lightest clothing and a water cape if you have one!
+Additionally, if you could bring an anemometer while on your trip (check out weather station reviews), you could be doing yourself a favor by getting to choose your destinations based upon the weather.

 November, December and January are the driest, but also the coldest months.
 The temperate varies between 15 and 25 degrees which for a city trip might be the best time to go.
+Nonetheless, since it can get pretty cold, you might also want to bring something like a t shirt quilt or some warm clothing.

 Another of of the general travel tips is about the safety.
 Hong Kong is quite a safe city for travellers and also women alone should not have any problems.
 But there are still some rules to follow to do not get into any unpleasant situation.